More about Bikaji Foods International Limited

 | forwardEps | 14.770000 |

-BIKAJI's forward EPS being higher than its trailing EPS points to expected growth in profitability.
-This suggests that the company is projected to perform better in the current financial year, with higher earnings forecasted compared to the previous year.
+With BIKAJI's forward EPS higher than its trailing EPS, the company is expected to be more profitable in the current financial year.
+This signals confidence in BIKAJI's growth potential, as improved earnings are forecasted compared to the prior year's performance.

 Price projections: